Healthdirect Free Australian health advice you can count on.

 How is a general anaesthetic given?

-Most older children are sent to sleep by injecting the anaesthetic through a drip (small tube) in a vein.
+Most older children are sent to sleep by injecting the anaesthetic through a small tube (drip) in a vein.
 The injection takes about 30 seconds to work.

 Some children prefer to go to sleep by breathing an anaesthetic gas through a face mask.
 This technique is more common in younger children and babies.
 Your child may be a bit restless as the gas begins to work but it usually takes only a minute for them to go to sleep.

-When the operation has finished, the anaesthetic wears off, allowing your child to wake up again.
+When the procedure has finished, the anaesthetic wears off, allowing your child to wake up again.

 What complications can happen?